nodejs/node/doc/api/http2.md

 HTTP URL `'https://example.org/foo/bar'` is the ASCII string `'https://example.org'`.
 An error will be thrown if either the given string cannot be parsed as a URL or if a valid origin cannot be derived.

+A `URL` object, or any object with an `origin` property, may be passed as `originOrStream`, in which case the value of the `origin` property will be used.
+The value of the `origin` property *must* be a properly serialized ASCII origin.

 #### Specifying alternative services